 ACT (United States, US Territories, and Canada)

-The PSAT/NMSQ is offered on just two days in October each year.
-Each high school offering the test chooses just one of these two test dates.
+The PSAT/NMSQ is offered on just two days each autumn.
+Individual schools offering the test choose just one of these two test dates.
 No test centers offer the test.
-[The College Board advises home-schooling parents to reach out in June (or as soon as possible thereafter) for permission to test at a nearby high school in October.
-On test day, the Minnesota home school code for this test—to put down as the school code on the answer sheet—is 992499.]
+[The College Board advises home-schooling parents to reach out in June (or as soon as possible thereafter) for permission to test at a nearby high school in the autumn.
+On test day, the Minnesota home school code for this test—to put down as the school code on the answer sheet—is 992499.
+The Wisconsin home school code is 995099.]

 Register to take the TOEFL here: http://www.ets.org/toefl/ibt/register/